girllich/towers-for-tarrasques/races.md

 | Human | 7 | 40 |
 | Halfling | 6 | 35 |

+In character creation, each player chooses 3-5 boxes to define their character's abilities, traits, and backstory.
+Each box provides various bonuses to their statistics, skills, and resources, allowing players to mix and match to create a unique character.
+The contents of each box can be determined using dice rolls, adding an element of chance to character creation.
+Some boxes have prerequisites, meaning they require another specific box to be chosen first.

 | Box Name | Description | Effects |
 |----------|-------------|---------|